johnSamilin/solo/README.md

 # Solo - Minimalistic Private Note-Taking App

 Solo is a modern, privacy-focused note-taking application with an emphasis on typography and user experience.
-It's designed for users who value both aesthetics and security in their writing environment.

-# Try it
-[deploy](https://ros-plata.ru) - sorry for confusing domain.
-I use my old one for now, just too lazy to register new one.
+There's no AI, cloud storage and stuff.
+Just your thoughts.

+I believe that your data is only yours and should not belong to any corporation or even single app.
+That's why it stays in your file system in plain HTML so that you could have access to it any time without additional instruments.

 # Contact
 [Contact me](https://t.me/WatasheeBaka) if you have any questions.